 10 SCHLINGEL Festival Focus Points 2019

-Distilled from the discussions in the workshop groups, here are 10 advices for festivals that came up regularly in all presentations:
+Distilled from the discussions in the workshop groups, here are 10 pieces of advice for festivals that came up regularly in all presentations:

-- Festival should facilitate exchange among professionals, in seminars and forums, but also by cooperating on a practical level (sharing dubbing costs, dialogue lists, translations, etc.).
+- Festivals should facilitate exchange among professionals, in seminars and forums, but also by cooperating on a practical level (sharing dubbing costs, dialogue lists, translations, etc.).